 The presets determine whether the Pads, Sliders, and Rotaries have banks enabled and which buttons are assigned as bank switches.
 Consult the Factory Preset Guides for this information.

-The Horizontal Slider banks are controlled individually by their neighboring Left/Right arrow buttons.
-The images below show how the Horizontal Slider banks are indicated with the Left/Right Button LEDs:
+Left/Right arrow buttons control their neighboring Horizontal Slider banks.
+The images below show how the Left/Right Button LEDs indicate which bank the Horizontal Sliders are in: